Gresham Castle

 Gresham Castle is a medieval castle located south of the village of Gresham in the north of the English county of Norfolk.
 The medieval castle was actually a fortified manor house.

-In 1318, Sir Edmund Bacon granted a licence to crenellate his manour house.
+In 1318, Sir Edmund Bacon granted a licence to crenellate his manor house.
 Gresham was one of a group of late castles to be fortified or built along the east coast that include Baconsthorpe, Caister, Claxton and Mettingham Castle in Suffolk.

 History

 In 1427 the castle and manor of Gresham was purchased by the lawyer William Paston to add to his already large property holdings in Norfolk.
 Paston purchased the castle and manor from Thomas Chaucer of Ewelme and Sir William Moleyns, who each owned half of the property.
 However, the legality of the purchase was challenged by the Wiltshire peer, Robert Hungerford, Lord Moleyns, 2nd Baron Hungerford.
 Consequently, when William Paston died he left a large and valuable inheritance including Gresham Castle to his son John Paston.
 Lord Moleyns' longstanding claim to half of the property was encouraged by John Paston's bitter rival John Haydon of nearby Baconsthorpe Castle.
 On 17 February 1448 forces led by Lord Moleyns took direct action and entered the fortified manor house and began to collect rent from the tenants of the manor.
 After these actions, John Paston petitioned the king, and after his appeals Paston reclaimed his property on 6 October.
 On 28 January, Moleyns with a force of a one thousand men made up of some locals and retainers from Wiltshire, occupied the castle once more this time forcible evicting John Paston's wife Margaret and twelve of her servants.
 A lieutenant of Moleyns by the name of Partridge was left to barricade the castle against any attempt by Paston to reclaim his property.
 In the Paston Letters Margaret explains to her husband John: